 The formless phase of practice is not as saturated with events (effects/phenomena) as the previous, active one.
 However, in its course, the practitioner undergoes fundamental changes.
 Such changes affect the practitioner's mode of perception, turning it from "sequential" into "parallel".

-Here, "parallel mode of perception" literally means a process of perception that has no "reference point" relative to which it occurs; a non-relative mode of perception (without division and comparisons).
+Here, "parallel perception" literally means a process of perception that has no "reference point" relative to which it occurs; a non-relative mode of perception (without division and comparisons).

 By the end of the formless phase, being filled with light and manifesting as consciousness without artifacts, the practitioner is fully aware of this light, its structure, and its origin.